-On my profession being a Consultant, Project Controls Specialist, Planner, Scheduler I was often tasked to review a schedule.
-Review of a schedules are varied from the client (owner, main contractor or sub-contractor) and type of schedule to be reviewed.
-Depending on the complexity and detailed of the schedule, schedule review can be measured against quality, health, structure, risk and etc…
+In my profession being a Consultant, Project Controls Specialist, Planner, Scheduler I was often tasked to review a schedule.
+Review of schedules are varied from the client (owner, main contractor or sub-contractor) and type of schedule to be reviewed.
+Depending on the complexity and details of the schedule, schedule review can be measured against quality, health, structure, risk and etc… In this blog post, we will focus on the project baseline schedule review.
+We will also give you a project baseline schedule review checklist including many elements such as contract compliances, activities, calendars, Work Breakdown Structure codes, critical paths and so on.

-On this blog, I will focus on the baseline schedule review.
-Many companies had their own guidelines on Baseline Schedule Review process that already in place where the readers should be aware and shall complied with their company procedures.
-This blog shall be use only as a reference and guidance for enrichment of knowledge on the topic.
+Many companies had their own guidelines on the Project Baseline Schedule Review process that are already in place where the readers should be aware and shall comply with their company procedures.
+This blog post shall be used only as a reference and guidance for the enrichment of knowledge on the topic.

-The main purpose of the baseline schedule review is to analyse the schedule health, structure, critical path and compliancy with the work under the contract (WUC) or other terminology; scope of work (SOW) prior to acceptance and approval of Baseline Schedule.
+The main purpose of the project baseline schedule review is to analyse the schedule health, structure, critical path and compliance with the work under the contract (WUC) or other terminology; scope of work (SOW) prior to acceptance and approval of Baseline Schedule.

 The approved schedule is often referred to as the baseline schedule that will be used for comparing the actual achieved dates as well as measuring progress.
 The baseline schedule is a model of project execution plan reflecting the intent to reach project completion while integrating the various contractual requirements.

-The accepted baseline schedule will be the basis of measuring actual progress and monitor performance throughout
+The accepted project baseline schedule will be the basis of measuring actual progress and monitoring performance throughout

 the life cycle of the project from initiation to closeout unless otherwise a new approved revised baseline has been introduced.